7 Tips for Managing Alzheimer’s and Incontinence

 Many people with Alzheimer’s or dementia have incontinence.
 And that can make day-to-day life extra tricky.

-To make life easier for you and more comfortable for your older adult, we want to share our top solutions to 7 common questions about managing Alzheimer’s and incontinence.
+To make life easier and more comfortable for your older adult, we want to share our top solutions to 7 common questions about managing Alzheimer’s and incontinence.

-The most important thing is to be calm, be understanding, and not draw unnecessary attention to the issue.
+The most important thing is to remain calm and understanding and not draw unnecessary attention to the issue.

 For example, if they have an accident or leak, you could say something like: